tremho/odp-documentation/guide_book/src/how/ec/integration/11-first_tests.md

 ### Review of operation so far
 1. `main()` calls `entry_task_interactive()`, which initializes the shared handles and spawns the `setup_and_tap_task()`.
-2. `setup_and_tap_task()` initializes embedded-services, spawns the battery service task, constructs and registers the mock devices and controllers, and finally spawns the `ControllerCore::start()` task.
+2. `setup_and_tap_task()` initializes embedded-services, and thermal-services, spawns the battery service task, constructs and registers the mock devices and controllers, registers the thermal components, and finally spawns the `ControllerCore::start()` task.
 3. `ControllerCore::start()` initializes the controller core, spawns the charger policy event task, the controller core task, the start charger task, and the integration listener task.
 4. Meanwhile, back in `entry_task_interactive()`, after spawning `setup_and_tap_task()`, it waits for the battery fuel service to signal that it is ready, which happens at the end of `setup_and_tap_task()`.
 5. The `battery_start_task()` is spawned as part of `setup_and_tap_task ()`, which initializes the battery service by sending it a `DoInit` event, followed by a `PollStaticData` event, and then enters a loop where it continuously sends `PollDynamicData` events to the battery service at regular intervals.
 This is what drives the periodic updates of battery data in our integration.